Corbin Fisher

-Corbin Fisher is an American film studio with a focus on gay pornography, based in Las Vegas, Nevada.
+Corbin Fisher is an American independent film studio with a focus on gay pornography, based in Las Vegas, Nevada.
 The studio maintains a website at CorbinFisher.com; other web properties of the company include AmateurCollegeMen.com, AmateurCollegeSex.com, CFSelect.com, CorbinFisherLive.com, CorbinsCoeds.com, and ShopCorbinFisher.com.
 The founder of Corbin Fisher, who goes by the same name as an alias, started filming men and making videos during his spare time, and started the website CorbinFisher.com in 2004.
 The company released its first full-length DVD in September 2008.
-Since 2009 the company has collaborated with the European studio BelAmi on movie production and cross-distribution.
+Since 2009, the company has collaborated with the European studio BelAmi on movie production and cross-distribution.

 Corbin Fisher's products have been well-received, both by others within the industry and by media commentators.
 In 2006, Corbin Fisher won an award in the category of Adult Gay Megasite at the Cybersocket Awards.
 Since then, it has been recognized with multiple nominations for awards within the industry; both for its video content and websites.
 The company received the Free Speech Coalition Award of Excellence at the 2010 Cybersocket Awards, and was named Gay Site of the Year at the 2011 Xbiz Awards.

 History

 Jason Gibson, the founder of Corbin Fisher, who uses the same name as an alias, previously held jobs including police officer and human resources manager.
 With a prior interest in pornography, Fisher began to film men during his weekends off from these jobs.
 In January 2004, he started the website CorbinFisher.com, and the business grew quickly since then.
 AmateurCollegeMen.com was also started in 2004.
 In a 2006 interview, he told Adult Video News, "It was a steep learning curve.
 I look back at some of my earliest work and cringe.
 Filming sex and getting the right shots while retaining some semblance of naturalness and spontaneity is not as easy as it sounds."

 Excelsior Productions, the parent company of Corbin Fisher, was founded in 2005 by chief executive Jason Gibson.
 Brian Dunlap became marketing director at Excelsior Productions in November 2005.
 In February 2006, Corbin Fisher participated as a sponsor in "The Gay Phoenix Forum", an event held for webmasters and website visitors.
-In February 2011, the Company moved its headquarters from Florida to Las Vegas.
+In February 2011, the company moved its headquarters from Florida to Las Vegas.